Fur0rem/Culkan/README.md

 - Very easy to use, and doesn't require much code to get started.
 I would say it's about as hard as CUDA, so quite easy if you have a basic understanding of parallel programming.
 - Fast & Portable, because so is Vulkan.
 - Error handling and checking, if you want, there are automatic memory checks, that you can enable or disable, which prevents basic mistakes like writing to a variable that doesn't exist, or not finding the shader file, or Vulkan not being supported.
 All of that without needing to mess with Validation Layers.
+- Can also be used with C++
+- No need to create a window, or use a library like GLFW, it's meant to be used without a window, and it's very lightweight.

 ## Disadvantages
 - Not very flexible, as it's meant to be simple, it doesn't support many features of Vulkan, and it's not meant to be used for complex graphics, only for compute shaders.